rr-wfm/MSBuild.Sdk.SqlProj/README.md

 `MSBuild.Sdk.SqlProj` version 2.8.0 and later supports packaging your project into a [NuGet](https://www.nuget.org) package using the `dotnet pack` command and does not require a `.nuspec` file.

-You'll need to set the `PackageProjectUrl` property and add an item group for your package build output inside of the `.csproj` like this:
+You'll need to set the `PackageProjectUrl` property in the `.csproj` like this:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/2.8.0">